PremiumDataStore/GDrive-Index-Personal-Shared/README.md

 * use `params.orderBy = 'folder,modifiedTime desc,name';` to sort by Modified Time.
 * A comma-separated list of sort keys.
 Valid keys are 'createdTime', 'folder', 'modifiedByMeTime', 'modifiedTime', 'name', 'name_natural', 'quotaBytesUsed', 'recency', 'sharedWithMeTime', 'starred', and 'viewedByMeTime'.
 Each key sorts ascending by default, but may be reversed with the 'desc' modifier.
 Example usage: ?orderBy=folder,modifiedTime desc,name.
 Please note that there is a current limitation for users with approximately one million files in which the requested sort order is ignored.

-## Making your own repo, editing and making changes
+## Making your own repo, editing & making changes

 * Fork this Repo or Import.
 * Make your changes in `app.js` and `workers-beta.js` files.